All-time Favorite Characters

-Admittedly, I’m one who don’t mind the cute girls doing cute things genre, in fact, I like them, and when I was watching K-ON, Azunyan had always been in my heart as my favorite character of the show ever since she first appeared.
+Admittedly, I’m one of those who don’t mind the cute girls doing cute things genre, in fact, I like them, and when I was watching K-ON, Azunyan had always been in my heart as my favorite character of the show ever since she debuted.
 Moe anime girls and guitar are always a great combo, and what more can you ask when a high school girl can jam on her guitar like Jimi Hendrix?
 Originally, Mio was supposed to have the role of the “moe character” but in my opinion, Azunyan is on par with her or perhaps even surpasses her in that department.
 She is the hugging scapegoat of the band though that comes as no surprise.
 She’s also involved in one of the most emotional scenes of the anime so that played a major factor in her being in this list too.

 6. Kisaragi Chihaya (Idolm@ster)

 If I were to pick a favorite idol in idolm@ster, I would have a really hard time between Miki and Chihaya, the former because of her personality, and the latter because of her story.
 In the end though, I ended up picking Chihaya because while drama is sometimes common in idol anime, none of them just seem to be as well-written as Chihaya’s story in my opinion.
 Chihaya’s character arc is etched so naturally with her personality and unsurprisingly, she also got the best character development in the whole series.